 Deribasovskaya Street.
-This street located in the heart of the city was celebrated by poets and writers; the street runs April 1 Parade of Humor.
+This street located in the heart of the city was glorified by poets and writers.
+April 1, the Parade of Humor is held here.

 Primorsky (Seaside) Boulevard.
-One of the most beautiful streets of Odessa, a favorite walking place of locals and tourists.
+It is one of the most beautiful streets in Odessa, a favorite walking place of locals and tourists.
 This pedestrian boulevard runs parallel to the cliff above the beach.

-Among a number of classical style and early Italian Renaissance buildings, forming a grand sea front of Odessa, the hotel “London” occupies a special place.
-The main point of interest of Primorsky Boulevard is Potemkin’s (Seaside) Stairs (1841).
+Among a number of classical and early Italian Renaissance buildings, forming a grand sea front of Odessa, the hotel “London” occupies a special place.
+The main attractions is Potemkin’s (Seaside) Stairs (1841).

-Opera House.
-The building of the Opera and Ballet Theater is one of the most beautiful in the world.
-This richly decorated building was constructed in Renaissance style with Baroque elements.
+The Opera House.
+The building of the Opera and Ballet Theater in Odessa is one of the most beautiful in the world.
+This richly decorated building was constructed in the Renaissance style with some Baroque elements.
 Tchaikovsky Lane, 1.

-Hotel “Londonskaya”.
-The legendary hotel where A. Kuprin, A. Chekhov, T. Dreiser, V. Mayakovsky, L. Utyosov and other celebrities of the 19th-20th centuries stayed.
-Today, the hotel remains one of the most prestigious hotels in the city.
+Hotel “London”.
+A. Kuprin, A. Chekhov, T. Dreiser, V. Mayakovsky, L. Utyosov and other celebrities of the 19th-20th centuries stayed in this legendary hotel.
+Today, the hotel remains one of the most prestigious hotels in Odessa.
 Primorsky Boulevard, 11.

 The Flat House.
-Old Odessa house attracting tourists because of its unique architecture feature.
-If you look at it from a certain angle there is an illusion that the building has only one wall - the facade.
+This old Odessa house attracts tourists because of its unique architecture feature.
+If you look at it from a certain angle, there is an illusion that the building has only one wall - the facade.
 Vorontsovsky Lane, 4.

 Panteleimon Monastery.
-The monastery was founded by Greek monks from Mount Athos.
-Five cupolas of the monastery, unusual sculpting and mosaic on the walls reflect a mixture of different architectural styles of the 19th century.
+This monastery was founded by Greek monks from Mount Athos.
+The five cupolas of the monastery, unusual sculpting and mosaic on the walls reflect a mixture of different architectural styles of the 19th century.
 Panteleimonovskaya Street, 66.

 Transfiguration Cathedral.
-The main Orthodox church of the city, rebuilt from scratch in 2002 after it was blown up by a decision of the Soviet authorities in 1936.
+It is the main Orthodox church in Odessa.
+The cathedral was rebuilt from scratch in 2002 after it had been blown up by Soviet authorities in 1936.
 Sobornaya Square, 3.

 Odessa archaeological museum

 The Art Museum was opened in 1899.
-The exhibition presents paintings of Ukrainian and Russian artists of the 16th-19th centuries.
+The exhibition presents a lot of paintings of Ukrainian and Russian artists of the 16th-19th centuries.
 Sofievskaya Street, 5-a.
 Opening hours: 11:00-18:00, day off - Tuesday.

-Literary Museum.
-One of the most visited museums in Odessa, located in the palace of the 19th century.
+The Literary Museum.
+It is one of the most visited museums in Odessa located in the palace of the 19th century.
 Each of the 20 halls reflects the artistic image of the decade, to which it is devoted.

-In the museum’s courtyard there is a sculpture garden with flower beds, fountains, medieval statues, and modern comic miniature bronze monuments in honor of the heroes of Odessa folklore.
+In the courtyard, there is a sculpture garden with flower beds, fountains, medieval statues, and modern comic miniature bronze monuments in honor of the heroes of Odessa folklore.
 Lanzheronovskaya Street, 2.
 Opening hours: 10:00-17:00 (winter - 16:00), day off - Monday.

-Archaeological Museum.
-One of the first museums in Ukraine.
+The Archaeological Museum.
+It is one of the first museums open in Ukraine.
 The collection consists of over 150 thousand items: historical and cultural monuments of the Northern Black Sea region, Ancient Greece and Rome.
-The museum has the best in Ukraine collection of Egyptian antiquities.
+The museum has the best collection of Egyptian antiquities in Ukraine.

-Museum of the Sound.
-The museum has exclusive collection of historical audio equipment, exposition of all the generations of sound carriers, live music club, professional recording studio, DJ school.
+The Museum of Sound.
+The museum has an exclusive collection of historical audio equipment, an exposition of sound carriers of all generations, live music club, professional recording studio, DJ school.
 Zhukovsky Street, 13.
 Opening hours: 10:00-22:00 (Saturday, Sunday - 2:00), day off - Monday.

-Modern Art Museum.
-The museum was founded by philanthropist V. Morokhovsky in 2008.
-The basis of the exhibition is the unique collection of the “second wave of Odessa avant-garde” of M. Knobel, greatly expanded during the existence of the museum.
+The Museum of Modern Art.
+This museum was founded by the philanthropist V. Morokhovsky in 2008.
+The basis of the exhibition is a unique collection of the “second wave of Odessa avant-garde” of M. Knobel, greatly expanded during the existence of the museum.

-The museum also has an exhibition hall and a gallery where exhibitions of contemporary art, conferences, and various art projects are hosted.
+Also, the museum has an exhibition hall and a gallery where exhibitions of contemporary art, conferences, and various art projects are hosted.
 Frantsuzsky Boulevard, 8.
 Opening hours: 12:00-19:00 (Saturday - 18:00), day off - Wednesday, Sunday.

 Other places of interest

-Sparkling Wines Factory.
-The factory was opened in 1899 when the first batch of champagne “Henry Roederer” was produced.
-The tour introduces visitors with all the technological process.
-After the tour, you can taste sparkling wines.
+The Factory of Sparkling Wines.
+This factory was opened in 1899 when the first batch of champagne “Henry Roederer” was produced.
+The tour introduces visitors with all stages of the process of making wine.
+After your tour, you can taste sparkling wines.
 Frantsuzsky Boulevard, 36.

-Cognac Factory.
-The oldest enterprise of this sector in Ukraine.
+The Factory of Cognacs.
+It is the oldest enterprise of this sector in Ukraine.
 The factory was founded in 1863.
-The tour offers visit to the factory floor, as well as tasting of cognacs.
+The tour offers a visit to the factory floor, as well as cognac tasting.
 Melnitskaya Street, 13.

 Arcadia.
-The resort area of the city, the center of night life.
+It is the main resort area in the city, the center of Odessa night life.
 Arcadia is known for its modern, well-equipped beaches and plenty of restaurants, nightclubs and other entertainment establishments operating in the holiday season around the clock.

-Various hotels, sanatoriums, as well as hydrotherapy and resort polyclinic are located on the territory of the park area near the sea.
+A lot of hotels, sanatoriums, as well as a hydrotherapy and resort polyclinic are located on the territory of the park area near the sea.
 Genoa Street.

-Dolphinarium Nemo.
-Odessa cultural-recreational complex “Nemo” is located in the city center, on the beach “Langeron”.
-The complex includes dolphinarium, aquarium and hotel.
-Visitors can swim with dolphins, dolphin therapy sessions.
+The Dolphinarium “Nemo”.
+This recreational complex is located in the center, on “Langeron” beach.
+Visitors can swim with dolphins, have dolphin therapy sessions.

 Hotel “Royal Street”.
-The hotel is located in the heart of the city on the pedestrian street Deribasovskaya, 500 meters from the Black Sea shore.
-The building is a monument of architecture constructed in the early 19th century.
+This hotel is located in the heart of the city, on the pedestrian Deribasovskaya Street, 500 meters from the Black Sea shore.
+The building is a monument of architecture of the early 19th century.

 Hotel “OK Odessa”.
 This hotel complex is located in the central resort area of Odessa, near Arcadia Beach.

-Hotel “Londonskaya”.
+Hotel “London”.
 This hotel has 160 years of history.
-Luxurious facade, marble staircases, stained glass windows - the atmosphere of luxury.
-Kuprin, Chekhov, Dreiser, Mayakovsky, Utesov and other celebrities of the 19th - 20th centuries stayed here.
+Its beautiful facade, marble staircases, stained glass windows give a feeling of luxury.
+Kuprin, Chekhov, Dreiser, Mayakovsky, Utesov and other celebrities of the 19th - 20th centuries stayed in this hotel.

 Hotel “Continental”.
-Business hotel standing in the historical center, on Deribasovskaya Street.
-Four-storey building of the 19th century - an architectural monument.
+This business hotel stands in the historical center, on Deribasovskaya Street.
+The four-storey building of the hotel is an architectural monument of the 19th century.
 The hotel has 32 spacious, comfortable rooms.

 Hotel “Otrada”.
-The hotel is located in the prestigious district of Odessa in the French Boulevard near Otrada Beach.
+The hotel is located in the prestigious district of Odessa on French Boulevard near Otrada Beach.
 The building was constructed in the late 19th century by the architect Rossi.
-26 rooms, restaurant and lounges have antique and classic Italian furniture.
+26 rooms, a restaurant and lounges have antique and classic Italian furniture.

 Hotel “Lermontovskiy”.
-A modern hotel situated in a cozy corner of the old city, close to the sea.
-33 comfortable rooms equipped with air conditioning, cable TV.
-There are rooms for non-smokers.
+It is a modern hotel situated in a cozy corner of the old city, close to the sea.
+33 comfortable rooms equipped with an air conditioning, cable TV.
+There are special rooms for non-smokers.